shreyks/iPracticeApiSkeleton/README.md

 	 - If the timeslot is unavailable or already booked for that psychologist, error is raised for unavailable psychologist.
  - Fetching availabilities using `clientId` and `psychologistId` are both implemented.

+ ## To Do
+ - Separation of concerns to move all DB access functions to a different layer from the service layers, added to the DataAccess project.
+ - Separation of DB queries from the Booking service to a separate layer in the DataAccessProject.